Relative Entropy Methods for the Approximation of Reactive Trajectories: Applications of the Change of Measure

 For our results in this section, we require much stronger assumptions on $q_\theta$ and on the distribution of $\tau$ than those imposed elsewhere; cf.\@ Assumption~\ref{asm: properties that guarantee differentiability of dkl}.
 The most significant of these new assumptions is that

 Recall that for the exact committor $q$, or more precisely for the smooth extension guaranteed by Lemma~\ref{lem: properties of committor}, we have $Lq=0$ everywhere in $\bar \D$, including on $\partial A$; cf.\@ Remark~\ref{rem: smoothness of q}.
-One can construct practical families $q_\theta$ satisfying~\eqref{eq: Lqtheta is zero on bdy A} (cf.\@ Section~\ref{sec: numerical}), and our numerical experiments indicate that stochastic gradient descent may converge faster when~\eqref{eq: Lqtheta is zero on bdy A} holds.
+In Section~\ref{sec: representing the committor}, we explain how to construct a practical families $q_\theta$ satisfying~\eqref{eq: Lqtheta is zero on bdy A} when the boundary of $A$ is planar.
 However, we do not claim that~\eqref{eq: Lqtheta is zero on bdy A} is necessary for differentiability.
+We simply cannot prove differentiability without imposing such an assumption.

 If $Lq_\theta=0$ on $\partial A$, then the quantity

 that appears in the change of measure formula~\eqref{eq: computable change of measure} extends to a smooth function of $x$ defined on an open neighborhood of $\partial A$, even though we assume $q_\theta =0$ on $\partial A$.
 To see this, let $Lq_\theta$ take the place of $\tilde q$ in the proof of Lemma~\ref{lem: ratio function is smooth}.
 Similarly,